-The characteristic structural features of voluntary skeletal muscle are:
+The characteristic structural features of voluntary skeletal muscles are:

 - It is long, rod-like and cylindrical in shape.

-- Another identifying feature is, it is multinucleated which may be peripheral or central in position.
+- Another identifying feature is that it has numerous nuclei that may be peripheral or central in position.

-The characteristic structural features of involuntary smooth and cardiac muscle are:
+The characteristic structural features of involuntary smooth and cardiac muscles are:

-- Both smooth and cardiac muscle are small in size whereas the shape of both differs, one is spindle-shaped and the other is cylindrical respectively.
+- Both smooth and cardiac muscle are small in size, whereas the shape of both differs.
+A former has a spindle-shape, and the latter possesses a cylindrical shape, respectively.

 - Striations are absent in smooth muscle, whereas present in cardiac muscle.

 - Smooth and cardiac muscle are uninucleated and sometimes bi-nucleated, which is generally centred in position.

-- Another distinct feature is that intercalated disc and branching is present in involuntary cardiac muscle while absent in both smooth and skeletal muscle.
+- Another distinct feature is that the intercalated disc and branching is present in involuntary cardiac muscle, while absent in both smooth and skeletal muscle.

 Key Differences Between Voluntary and Involuntary Muscle

-- The alternative name of voluntary muscle is skeletal muscle which is under one’s desire.
-And the alternative name of involuntary muscle is smooth or cardiac muscle which is not under one’s desire.
+- Skeletal muscle is an alternative name for a voluntary muscle, which means under one’s desire.
+And the alternative name of involuntary muscle is a smooth or cardiac muscle which is not under one’s desire.

-- The shape and size of voluntary muscle (skeletal) are long and cylindrical in shape whereas the shape and size of involuntary muscle (smooth and cardiac muscle) are small and spindle or cylindrical in shape.
+- The size and shape of a voluntary muscle (skeletal) is long and cylindrical, respectively.
+In contrast, the size and shape of involuntary muscle, i.e. smooth and cardiac muscle is small and spindle or cylindrical in shape, respectively.

-- In a voluntary muscle, branching is absent, and in involuntary muscle, branching is present in cardiac muscle and absent in smooth muscle.
+- In a voluntary muscle, branching is absent, while present in involuntary cardiac muscle and absent in involuntary smooth muscle.

-- The somatic nervous system controls the muscle action of skeletal muscle which is dependent whereas the automatic nervous system controls the muscle action of Involuntary muscle which is independent.
+- The somatic nervous system controls the muscle action of skeletal muscle, whereas the automatic nervous system controls the muscle action of an involuntary muscle.

-- Sarcomeres and thick sarcolemma are present in a voluntary muscle whereas thin sarcolemma is present while sarcomeres are absent in involuntary muscle.
+- Sarcomeres and thick sarcolemma are present in a voluntary muscle, whereas thin sarcolemma is present in the involuntary muscle without sarcomeres.